Diseases & Conditions

 Quadriceps Muscle Stretch

 Do: Keep your knees close together.
 Stop bringing your heel closer when you feel the stretch.
+Never stretch to the point of pain.

 Do not: Arch or twist your back.